cafe-hamsaye/cafe-manager/docs/frontend.md

 -   **`node_modules/`**: This directory contains all the JavaScript packages and dependencies that the project relies on.
 It is managed by npm and is excluded from version control.

 -   **`src/`**: This is the heart of the Vue application, containing all the source code.
-    -   **`components/`**: This folder holds reusable UI components.
-The `auth` subdirectory contains forms for login and signup.
-The logic for password confirmation has been removed from `SignupForm.vue` and is now handled by the backend to ensure consistency.
+    -   **`components/layout/`**: This folder now contains specialized headers (`DashboardHeader`, `AdminHeader`), a reusable `UserProfileMenu` with a logout function, and a `BackButton` for specific pages.
     -   **`config/`**: Contains configuration files. `api.js` is used to configure the base URL for the backend API, making it easy to change.
     -   **`css/`**: For global CSS styles. `main.css` contains styles that apply to the entire application.
     -   **`pages/`**: These are the main components mapped to routes.
 This now includes `DashboardPage` for users, and `AdminLoginPage` and `AdminDashboardPage` for administrators.
     -   **`router/`**: This directory contains the Vue Router configuration. `index.js` defines all the application routes and maps them to the corresponding page components.
     -   **`App.vue`**: The root component of the application.
-It typically contains the main layout and a `<router-view>` to display the component for the current route.
+It has been updated with logic to conditionally render the correct header (generic, dashboard, or admin) based on the current route, and to hide the header/footer on the authentication page.
     -   **`main.js`**: The entry point for the application.
 It initializes Vue, sets up the router, and mounts the root `App.vue` component to the `index.html` file.

 -   **`index.html`**: The main HTML page for the single-page application.
 The Vue app is mounted into an element within this file.